Free delivery ($40+) - Next day delivery in Montreal's fast zone

 The processes

 Coffee is the pit of a fruit – a cherry!
-Before a coffee can be roasted and enjoyed, the seed needs to be extracted from it’s cherry and dried; that is what we are talking about when referring to processes.
-The impact of processes on flavour is significant and is an important information to consider when choosing coffee.
-Although more and more different processes are emerging, with many variations, three basic processes can be distinguished – the natural process, the washed process and the honey/pulped natural process.
+The process refers to the extraction of the coffee bean from its cherry as well as the drying of it, in order to roast it and taste it.
+The impact of processes on flavor is significant and is important information to consider when choosing coffee.
+Although more and more different processes are emerging, with many variations, three basic processes can still be distinguished – the natural process, the washed process and the honey/natural pulped process.

 Crop to cup Natural